DAGNet: A Dual-View Attention-Guided Network for Efficient X-ray Security Inspection: Abstract

 \section{Abstract}

 With the rapid development of modern transportation systems and the exponential growth of logistics volumes, intelligent X-ray-based security inspection systems play a crucial role in public safety.
-Although single-view X-ray equipment is widely deployed, it struggles to accurately identify contraband in complex stacking scenarios due to strong viewpoint dependency and inadequate feature representation.
-To address this, we propose an innovative multi-scale interactive feature fusion framework tailored for dual-view X-ray security inspection image classification.
-The framework comprises three core modules: the Frequency Domain Interaction Module (FDIM) enhances frequency-domain features through Fourier transform; the Multi-Scale Cross-View Feature Enhancement (MSCFE) leverages cross-view attention mechanisms to strengthen feature interactions; and the Convolutional Attention Fusion Module (CAFM) efficiently fuses features by integrating channel attention with depthwise-separable convolutions.
-Experimental results demonstrate that our method outperforms existing state-of-the-art approaches across multiple backbone architectures, particularly excelling in complex scenarios with occlusions and object stacking.
-The code is available in anonymous repositories: \href{https://anonymous.4open.science/r/ijcnn2025-C56D/}{https://anonymous.4open.science/r/ijcnn2025-C56D/}.
+Although single-view X-ray baggage scanner is widely deployed, they struggles to accurately identify contraband in complex stacking scenarios due to strong viewpoint dependency and inadequate feature representation.
+To address this, we propose a Dual-View Attention-Guided Network for Efficient X-ray Security Inspection (DAGNet).
+This study builds on a shared-weight backbone network as the foundation and constructs three key modules that work together: (1) Frequency Domain Interaction Module (FDIM) dynamically enhances features by adjusting frequency components based on inter-view relationships; (2) Dual-View Hierarchical Enhancement Module (DVHEM) employs cross-attention to align features between views and capture hierarchical associations; (3) Convolutional Guided Fusion Module (CGFM) fuses features to suppress redundancy while retaining critical discriminative information.
+Collectively, these modules substantially improve the performance of dual-view X-ray security inspection.
+Experimental results demonstrate that DAGNet outperforms existing state-of-the-art approaches across multiple backbone architectures.
+The code is available at: \href{https://github.com/ShilongHong/DAGNet.}{https://github.com/ShilongHong/DAGNet.}